 Medical, legal, and literary translation and interpretation specialists working in Spanish, English, German, French, Bengali, Portuguese, Japanese, and Vietnamese were present.
 Our group includes translators who have worked in radio and film, web site development, pharmaceutical companies, proofreading and editing, fine arts, and interpreters with experience with volunteer legal services and volunteer services for abused children, as well as court and conference interpreting.

 Mentors Maurine McLean, Steven Mines, Vivi Sasaki, and Leah Boone let us know about their experience in interpreter training, early childhood intervention, court interpretation, over-the-phone medical interpretation, and proofreading and editing.
 The importance of partnerships, specialty areas, client development, and continued learning were emphasized by mentors.

-Invoking the memory of Harvie Jordan, cofounder of AATIA and mentor and advocate for many of our members, Michael Blumenthal announced the formation of the 2017 Grant Proposal Screening Committee to provide stewardship of the $6,866.77 currently held by the Harvie Jordan Foundation for the Advancement of Translation, Interpretation, and Communication.
+Invoking the memory of Harvie Jordan, cofounder of AATIA and mentor and advocate for many of our members, Michael Blumenthal announced the formation of the 2017 Grant Proposal Screening Committee to provide stewardship of the $6,866.77 currently held by the fund set up to honor Harvie.
 Guidelines for proposals will be developed by the committee over the coming months.